Frequently asked questions

 Q. How do I get there?

 A. During the season there are many direct charter flights.
-Here are some of the companies that operate them: EasyJet (daily flights to Corfu from London, Manchester, Bristol, Milan and Berlin); ThomsonFly; Monarch; Thomas Cook.
-You can also check other charter flights here.
-If you've got time you could fly to Venice with Ryan Air or Easyjet and see the sights, then get a ferry to Corfu (more like a cruise ship) with Minoan Lines.
+If you've got time you could fly to Venice and see the sights, then get a ferry to Corfu (more like a cruise ship).
 If you're having difficulty finding flights just contact us and we'll try to help.

 Q. What Airport should I fly to?

 A. There are two main airports; Corfu in the north and Preveza for Lefkas and the southern islands.
 Your yacht should not be more than a 20 minute taxi ride from either airport.
 Kefalonia and Zante also have airports where you could pick up and drop off crew members.

 Q. Can I start and finish my holiday in different places?

 Q. Does "Leo" only operate in the Ionian?

 A. Normally yes, but Leo could operate anywhere in the Mediterranean, however the costs maybe prohibitive.

 Q. Why do we have to pay a security deposit?